nus-cs2103-AY2223S2/ip/docs/README.md

 ### `unmark` - Mark tasks as undone

-Unmarks the task at the specified index as done.
+- Unmarks the task at the specified index as done.
 If it was previously marked, the `X` symbol will be removed for a whitespace, else nothing will be changed.
+- Format is `unmark [index]`.

 Example of usage:

 `unmark 1`

-Expected outcome:
+*Expected outcome:*
-If the operation is successful, it will display a success message and show which task is marked as undone.
+- If the operation is successful, it will display a success message and show which task is marked as undone.

 ```